UltraEngine/Documentation/pbrmaterials.md

 Ultra Engine makes use of physically-based rendering (PBR) to deliver next-gen visuals with realistic lighting.
 Several different settings in materials and the environment combine to produce the appearance of a surface.

-Direct lighting is achieved with point, spot, directional, and box lights.
-These each use a different lighting equation to simulate a light source with texture-based shadows (shadow maps).

-Indirect lighting is achieved through a set of world environment textures and smaller local environment probes.
-Because PBR materials accurately reflect the surrounding environment, it's important to have good reflection data.

 ## Creating Materials

 PBR materials consist of many layers of data, compacted into different color channels, stored in different pixel formats.
 The easiest way to create materials is to let the editor do all the work for you.